sagc-bioinformatics/mgikit/docs/pages/mgikit-multiqc.md

 ---
 title: Instructions to generate MultQC report from MGIKIT reports.
 contributors: [Ziad Al-Bkhetan]
-description: User guide for to generat html report summariusing the demultipexing results using mgikit output reports.
+description: User guide for generating html report summarising the demultiplexing results using mgikit output reports.
 toc: true
 type: guides
 ---

 ## mgikit Reports
-The demultiplex command generates multiple reports with file names that start with the flowcell and lane being demultiplexed. a MultiQC hitm report can be generated from these reports using [mgikit-multiqc](https://github.com/sagc-bioinformatics/mgikit-multiqc) plugin as desciribed at the plugin [repository](https://github.com/sagc-bioinformatics/mgikit-multiqc).
+The demultiplex command generates multiple reports with file names that start with the flowcell and lane being demultiplexed. a MultiQC hitm report can be generated from these reports using [mgikit-multiqc](https://github.com/sagc-bioinformatics/mgikit-multiqc) plugin as described at the plugin [repository](https://github.com/sagc-bioinformatics/mgikit-multiqc).

 1. `flowcell.L0*.mgikit.info`